 One way, round trip, open jaw, multi-city, whatever.
 You can use the companion fare for any ticket so long as there are no codeshares or partner flights.
+If you can book it without a companion fare–and all the segments are on Alaska or Horizon–then you can also book it with a companion fare.
 There are very few routing rules, which 99% of people will not encounter.
 I’ll get to that in a minute.

 You need to book economy class.

 A few years ago, Alaska removed the ability to use the companion fare on first class tickets.
 Some people think this was a huge blow.
 However, I find that upgrades are pretty easy to obtain.

 Update: As of late 2018, I’m no longer as confident that upgrades are easy to come by.
 They seem less frequent, and eligible fares are fewer.
 In particular, some flights operated by Virgin America’s Airbus fleet have very few first class seats that are almost never available for upgrades.
 You might consider settling for Alaska’s new premium economy instead, which still offers extra legroom and complimentary alcohol.

 The companion fare is just a discount code.

 The companion gets an ordinary ticket booked into an ordinary fare class, just like the primary traveler.
 The companion just pays less.
 Unlike most companion fares issued by airlines or credit card issuers, there are no blackout dates or special restrictions you need to worry about.
 There only need to be two tickets available.

 The bad news is that this means you can’t combine the companion fare with other discounts, such as customer care credits or birthday specials.